Anya: Not so long ago people were burnt at the stake for writing this sort of stuff.

 Carlos: Christianity is strong enough to survive criticism.

-Bruce: Ultimately, I think religion is about faith – not facts.
+Brice: Ultimately, I think religion is about faith – not facts.

-Carlos: Yeah, but the line between fantasy and fact often becomes blurred by faith.
+Carlos: Yeah, but the line between fantasy and 'fact' often becomes blurred by faith.

 Faithful Lambs